system-zero/system-zero/data/docs/la.md

 # Variable assignment

   var i = 0
   var double = 1.1

- - a function should be initialized at declaration time
+  - a variable should be initialized at declaration time (in absence of a useful value, it can be initialized as `none`).

 # Function declaration

   func name (arg) {
     return arg * 2
   }

  - a function can be used as an argument to a function.

- - this is synonymous
+ - this is synonymous with the above

    var name = func (arg) {
      return arg * 2
    }

- - a function without and argument list can be declared as func name { block }
+ - a function without an argument list can be declared as:

+   func name { block }

 - code blocks delimited with braces '{}' and are mandatory.